nosarthur/nosarthur.github.io/_posts/2016-10-22-data-science-job-hunting.md

 You can also read [my transition to industry job]({% post_url 2016-10-16-job-transition %}) if interested.

+> If you fail to plan, you are planning to fail. --- Benjamin Fraklin (1706-1790)

 ## The job

 According to [the O'Reilly's 2015 survey](https://www.oreilly.com/ideas/2015-data-science-salary-survey/), data scientist jobs pay a median base salary $104k in US (add 13k if you have a PhD).
 Of course there are other perks such as stocks and bonus.